A note on the connection between non-additive entropy and $h$-derivative: Introduction

-The Tsallis entropy is indeed not unique.
-By now a large body of different expressions of the non-extensive entropy have been proposed, for instance the Kaniadakis entropy~\cite{Kan-01}, the Shafee entropy~\cite{Sha-04}, the $q - q^{-1}$ symmetric modification of Tsallis's entropy~\cite{Abe-97}, and the two-parameter $(q,q')$-entropy~\cite{Bor-98}.
-For more details of the definitions of these entropies please see the Appendix.
-These expressions were obtained within quite different ways and investigated by distinct motivations.
-Therefore, it will be of great interest to find the relationship among these formulas, or to find a simple formula to study them as a whole.
+\textls[-10]{The Tsallis entropy is indeed not unique.
+By now, a lot of different expressions of the non-additive entropies have been proposed, for instance, the Kaniadakis entropy~\cite{kaniadakis2001non}, the Shafee entropy~\cite{shafee2004generalized}, the $q - q^{-1}$ symmetric modification of Tsallis entropy~\cite{abe1997note}, and the two-parameter $(q,q')$-entropy~\cite{borges1998family}.
+These expressions were obtained in quite different ways and investigated by distinct motivations.
+Therefore, it will be of great interest to find the relationship among these formulas or to find a simple formula to study them as a whole.}

-In this paper we firstly introduce a two-parameter non-extensive entropy, $S_{h,h'}$, based on the $h$-derivative.
-The $h$-derivative is known as a mathematical generalization of the normal Newton-Leibniz calculus.
-We address that $S_{h,h'}$ unifies different types of expressions of non-extensive entropies, namely, it can connect a family of non-extensive entropies.
-On the other hand, we also discuss its properties in order to better understand this new established non-extensive entropy.
+In this paper, we first introduce a two-parameter non-additive entropy, $S_{h,h'}$, based on the $h$-derivative.
+The $h$-derivative is known as a mathematical generalization of the normal Newton--Leibniz calculus.
+We address that $S_{h,h'}$ unifies different types of expressions of non-extensive entropies; namely, it can connect a family of non-extensive entropies.
+On the other hand, we also discuss its properties in order to better understand this newly established non-additive entropic function.

-\section{$h$-derivative}
+\section{\boldmath{$h$}-Derivative}

-In the conventional mathematical theory, the Newton-Leibniz derivative is defined as:
+In the conventional mathematical theory, the Newton--Leibniz derivative is defined as:

-Classically most of the physical quantities are continuous and it is natural to apply the Newton-Leibniz derivative.
+Classically, most of the physical quantities are continuous, and it is natural to apply the Newton--Leibniz derivative.
 In quantum physics, on the other hand, all the physical quantities will be quantized; people then try to develop quantum calculus, which utilizes the discrete forms of derivatives instead and presents a generalization of this Newton-Leibniz derivative.

-One formalism of quantum calculus is the $h$-derivative~\cite{Kac-02}.
+One formalism of quantum calculus is the $h$-derivative~\cite{kac2002quantum}.
 For an arbitrary function $f(x)$, its $h$-differential is defined as follows:

 It is easily verified that

 and